Internal Advisory Council

 Dr. Paul Fadel’s research focuses on the investigation of neural control of the circulation at rest and during exercise, with a specific emphasis on the sympathetic branch of the autonomic nervous system.
 With over 20 years of experience performing human studies investigating sympathetic control of the cardiovascular system, in health and disease he has a demonstrated record of productivity with consistent NIH funding and over 175 peer-reviewed publications.
 Studies are conducted with normal healthy young and older subjects, as well as patients with various pathophysiological conditions such as heart failure, Type 2 diabetes and chronic kidney disease.
 A particular area of interest is studying the underlying mechanisms contributing to sympathetic overactivity and impaired vascular function.
 The goal is to identify targets for the development of therapeutic strategies aimed at minimizing and protecting against the deleterious consequences of these effects.

-Show Dr. Mitschke's Bio
+Show Dr. Cory Forbes' Bio

 Faculty Profile